 >>> from lxml.etree import tostring >>> print(tostring(root, pretty_print=True).strip()) <html> <meta/> <head> <title>Hello</title> </head> <body onload="crash()">Hi all<p/></body> </html>

 Not quite what you'd expect from an HTML page, but, well, it was broken already, right?
-BeautifulSoup did its best, and so now it's a tree.
+The parser did its best, and so now it's a tree.

-To control which Element implementation is used, you can pass a makeelement factory function to parse() and fromstring().
+To control how Element objects are created during the conversion of the tree, you can pass a makeelement factory function to parse() and fromstring().
 By default, this is based on the HTML parser defined in lxml.html.

-For a quick comparison, libxml2 2.6.32 parses the same tag soup as follows.
-The main difference is that libxml2 tries harder to adhere to the structure of an HTML document and moves misplaced tags where they (likely) belong.
+For a quick comparison, libxml2 2.9.1 parses the same tag soup as follows.
+The only difference is that libxml2 tries harder to adhere to the structure of an HTML document and moves misplaced tags where they (likely) belong.
 Note, however, that the result can vary between parser versions.

 By default, the BeautifulSoup parser also replaces the entities it finds by their character equivalent.

 >>> tag_soup = '<body>©€-õƽ<p>' >>> body = fromstring(tag_soup).find('.//body') >>> body.text u'\xa9\u20ac-\xf5\u01bd'